 MRR (Monthly Recurring Revenue)

 Most software products are sold as a monthly subscription, so calculating the monthly revenue is helpful as you build up your user base and the corresponding subscription dollars.
 If your product includes options for paying annually or quarterly, then you can calculate MRR by dividing the amount of those sales by 12 (or 4 for quarterly).

 Average Revenue Per User

-The closest equivalent for software companies to the metric of deal size is called ARPU (average revenue per user).
-Basically, the amount of dollars you’re getting for each of your customers on average.
+The closest equivalent for software companies to the deal size metric is ARPU (average revenue per user).
+The average amount of dollars you’re getting for each of your customers.

 ARPU = Total Revenue / Average Number of Users or Customers

 The percentage of leads that enter your sales Funnel and make it through to a completed purchase gives you the overall sales conversion rate.
 This is the most important success rate metric, so track this if nothing else.